 Classification

-Type IThese are the most common, at about 75% of paediatric Monteggia fracture-dislocations.
-Proximal ulna fracture with anterior dislocation of the radial head.
+Type I | These are the second most common type of Monteggia fracture in children.
+They involve a proximal ulna fracture with lateral dislocation of the radial head. |

-Type IIThese are rare in children.
-Proximal ulna fracture with posterior dislocation of the radial head.
+Type II | These are rare in children.
+Proximal ulna fracture with posterior dislocation of the radial head. |

-Type IVIn addition to the ulna fracture, the proximal radius is also fractured.
-Like type I’s, the radial head is dislocated anteriorly.
+Type IV | In addition to the ulna fracture, the proximal radius is also fractured.
+Like type I’s, the radial head is dislocated anteriorly. |

 Treatment

-Incomplete fracture with stable length
+Incomplete fracture with stable length Plastic deformation Greenstick | Closed reduction |

-Complete fracture with stable length
+Complete fracture with stable length Transverse fracture Short oblique fracture | Intramedullary pin fixation |

 Complications